-Item Minimum Requirement Command Space in /tmp directory 250 Megabytes (MB) df -k /tmp If the /tmp directory does not have enough free space, then you can specify a different directory by setting the TMP environment variable.
-Swap space 1.5 GB /usr/sbin/swap -l See your operating system documentation for information about configuring additional swap space.
-Monitor 256-color display /usr/openwin/bin/xwininfo Look for the "Depth" line.
+Item Minimum Requirement Command Space in 250 Megabytes (MB) df -k /tmp /tmp directory If the /tmp directory does not have enough free space, then you can specify a different directory by setting the TMP environment variable.
+Swap Space 1.5 GB grep SwapTotal /proc/meminfo See your operating system documentation for information about configuring additional swap space.
+Monitor 256-color display /usr/X11R6/bin/xdpyinfo Look for the "Depth" line.
 You need a depth of at least 8 (bits for each pixel).